Federal Reserve Bank of Atlanta: Leadership

 The bank is governed by a board of directors, which is drawn from the sixth district's business community, banks, and labor and consumer organizations, and makes recommendations every two weeks on the level of the discount rate, which is the rate at which the bank lends to commercial banks.

-The bank's staff is led by Dr. Raphael Bostic, who was appointed in 2017 and is member of the Federal Open Market Committee (FOMC).
+Following the retirement of Raphael Bostic on February 28, 2026, the bank is led by interim president and CEO Cheryl Venable, who also serves as first vice president and chief operating officer.

 Governors and presidents

-With the appointment of President Bostic in 2017, there have been 15 chief executive officers of the Atlanta Fed.
+There have been 15 chief executive officers of the Atlanta Fed.
 The title of Reserve Bank chief executive officer was changed to president by the Banking Act of 1935.